 Here’s the point and take away from Star Trek:

-You in the future is you NOW unless you do something different.
+You in the future are you NOW unless you do something different.

 Can you save 8.3 dollars a month?

 Ok, so you don’t want to save – or cant!
-There’s really only one alternative to saving and that is earning so much money that you can’t spend it all.
+There’s only one alternative to saving, and that is earning so much money that you can’t spend it all.
 Yea, that sounds wrong right?
 However, people like Jeff Bezos and Warren Buffett have so much money that they literally can’t spend it all, even if they tried.
-Even giving it away is problematic!
-As a side note, Warren Buffett praises frugality again and again in his newsletters to his investors.
+Also, giving it away is problematic!
+As a side note, Warren Buffett praises frugality again and again in his newsletters to hisinvestors.

 There is a speed limit to saving money, however.

 You can only go so far in saving.
-In fact, the most you can save is the amount that you earn.
+The most you can save is the amount that you earn.
 That is the upper limit.
 But your earning potential is virtually limitless.

 That’s why it makes sense to look at ways that can increase your income instead of trying to save more money.
 Try googling side-gigs for inspiration how you can earn a little extra income on the side.